Is Pittsburgh Safe for Tourists in 2026?

 What are the most dangerous areas in Pittsburgh for tourists?

 Based on documented incident reports, the highest-risk areas in Pittsburgh include: Surface lots along North Shore Drive between Acrisure Stadium (100 Art Rooney Ave) and PNC Park (115 Federal St); Reedsdale Street lots north of the stadium complex; General Robinson Street between the two venues on game days.
 PNC Park main entrance on Federal Street at North Shore Drive; Acrisure Stadium lot B and Art Rooney Avenue approaches on game days; PPG Paints Arena vicinity on Centre Avenue in the Lower Hill for Penguins games.
 North Shore rideshare pickup zones near Acrisure Stadium and PNC Park on Art Rooney Ave and General Robinson St on game nights; Fort Pitt Bridge exit area on Stanwix Street where unlicensed operators wait; downtown Pittsburgh pickup zones on Liberty Avenue during peak hours.
-These areas are associated with taxi & transport, other scams, street scams incidents.
+These areas are associated with taxi & transport, other scams, restaurant scams incidents.

 Is Pittsburgh safe at night?